varshasharon/SIH-1555/README.md

 Responsive Design: Works on desktop, tablet, and mobile.

-Optional AR/VR: For immersive learning in future extensions.

 ## Use Cases
 Student Learning
 Students of botany, Ayurveda, and life sciences can use the platform for self-paced exploration of medicinal plants.